sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 #### <a name='Howtomultitenancy'></a>1.
 How to achieve multi-tenancy?

-The identity is tied to service account via the client ID annotation present in the service account.
-Service account has one to one mapping with the pod.
-To have a many-to-one relationship between multiple identities and a service account, multiple federated identity credentials can be created that references the same service account.
+The identity is tied to the client ID which can be supplied via AzureClusterIdentity.
+In case identity is not found in AzureClusterIdentity client ID from the service account annotation

-`azure.workload.identity/client-id` annotations contains the client ID of the identity that will be used.
+`azure.workload.identity/client-id` will be used.

-To use a different client ID, the client ID should be updated but the limitation is that at a time only one identity can be used.

 #### <a name='Howtodistributekeys'></a>2.
 How to distribute key pair to management cluster?